thlupic2703/task/task.md

 ![Successful Installation](https://github.com/thlupic2703/task/blob/master/success.PNG?raw=true)
 <br>

-This means that the package is ready to be used.
-The installation has been successful when the package can be found on the list of installed packages.
+And voilá - the package is ready to be used! :tada: The installation has been successful when the package can be found on the list of installed packages.

+Now all there is left to do is import the package and start coding.

+To see one of the modules in action, click on the arrow below:

 <br>